Kaleidoscope-Inc/blueprint-configurator/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the respective module directory (`azure` or `aws`).
 3. Configure the required variables and provider settings in the `variables.tf` and `provider.tf` files.
 4. Run `terraform init` to initialize the working directory.
+Note that the AWS module uses Terraform Cloud as a backend.
+You will need to modify `./aws/cloud.tf`.
+If you're using a backend ensure that you are in the correct workspace.
-5. For the next commands its mandatory to pass the S3 bucket name as a variable for storing SQS logs.
+5. (This step only applies to AWS) For the next commands its mandatory to pass the S3 bucket name as a variable for storing SQS logs.
 To get the bucket name perform the following steps:
     1. Run `terraform state list` to get the list of all the states.
     2. Look for a state with `s3-bucket`.
 Use this state in the next command to show bucket details.
     3. Run `terraform state show <state_name>` to get the bucket name.